WebEngage/podspecs/README.md

 - User APIs for Phone, Encrypted Email and Encrypted Phone Number.
 - Fixes an issue where setting a blank string in custom user attribute caused the SDK to crash.
 - Added support for Rich Template based push notifications on iOS 10, Requires Xcode8 and the device running the app should be at least 10.0.
 Introduces 2 templates i.
 Big Image (Shows Image when Push is expanded), ii.
 Carousel (A list of images with its own Title, Description and CTA)

+### 3.3.7
+- Fixes a bug related to device identification.

+### 3.3.6
+- Removed support for XCode 6
+- Added a fix for a bug in iOS 10.0 where the standard callback for receiving a remote notification was not fired.